Tinker Crate Subscription Box Review + Coupon – June 2016

 Ships to: Anywhere in the United States, including Hawaii, Alaska, Puerto Rico, US Virgin Islands and APO addresses

 Every box comes with a copy of TinkerZine magazine, which includes articles about that month’s theme, as well as smaller projects and experiments.
-This month’s theme is Flight!
-A classic!
-I do this box with my nine-year-old son, and I actually don’t think we’ve ever built model planes before.
+This month’s theme is all about density!
+I do this box with my ten-year-old son.

 Here’s a peek at the table of contents from this month’s TinkerZine.
 In addition to the large project that Tinker Crate sends, the magazine has several articles plus smaller projects you and your child can undertake to gain a deeper knowledge of the scientific principles of that month’s topic.